JudiniLabs/cookbook/examples/API/whatsapp_chatbot/readme.md

 **Get Agent Information:**

-- `/getAgent`: Retrieve information about a specific agent by providing its ID.
+- `/getAgent`: Retrieve information about your actual agent.

-  Example: `/getAgent agentId:123`
+  Example: `/getAgent`

   **Method Used:**

   - **Method Name:** `getAgent`
   - **Functionality:**
-    - Extracts the agent ID from the message using `extractValueByKey`.
     - Sends a request to retrieve information about the specified agent.
     - Returns the result of the agent information retrieval.